My Rotimatic Review – world’s first robot for fresh rotis!

 I keep reading this on social media so I thought I should answer this.
 No, the edges are not uncooked.
 All rotis are perfectly cooked.

 How quickly does it make rotis?

-With rotimatic you can make 1 roti per minute.
+With rotimatic you can make 1 roti every 90 seconds.
 It takes 5-6 minutes to heat up initially, so I usually switch it on when I start heating my sabzi.
 While I heat everything else and cut salad, the rotis are done.

 What is the size of rotis made from Rotimatic?